Remember the Titans: UDM Reaches Out to Its Neighbors

 Keeping talent close to home

-Somer Roberts, who works in the office of financial aid and scholarships, took advantage of the program when he purchased his home near Seven Mile and Livernois in October 2008.
-"It's a street that I basically grew up on -- it was my home away from home on the weekends as a child," he says.
-"It's a wonderful, stable place to raise my children, and hopefully my children will get to experience the same thing I did as a child.
-I felt safe and secure on that block."
+Somer Roberts, who works in the office of financial aid and scholarships, took advantage of the program when purchasing his home near Seven Mile and Livernois in October 2008.
+“It’s a street that I basically grew up on — it was my home away from home on the weekends as a child,” he says.
+“It’s a wonderful, stable place to raise my children, and hopefully my children will get to experience the same thing I did as a child.
+I felt safe and secure on that block.”

 His home has hardwood floors throughout, a newer roof and a large kitchen.
-"These amenities drew me to the house," says Williams.
-"It had everything I wanted in a home."
-Plus he is near Buddy's Pizza, one of his favorites, and has already found nearby Sav-On Foods to be a quality grocer.
+“These amenities drew me to the house,” says Williams.
+“It had everything I wanted in a home.”
+Plus he is near Buddy’s Pizza, one of his particular favorites, and has already found Sav-On Foods to be a quality grocer.

 Williams credits the university’s homebuyers program with enabling him to become a Detroit homeowner.
 “The down payment assistance made it much easier for me to purchase a home, and it was truly a dream come true,” he says.
 “You just could not ask for anything better.”